Project estimation workflow for Tallyfy

 task

-Add the overhead, contingency, and escalation factors.
-Include indirect costs like project management, quality control, and admin support.
-Apply inflation or indexation based on project timeline.
-Don't forget risk contingency - how confident are you in those direct costs?
-These factors can add 30-50% to your base estimate, so they matter.
+Layer in the overhead, contingency, and escalation factors.
+Don't forget indirect costs like project management, quality control, and admin support.
+If the project runs over several months or years, apply inflation or indexation too.
+And you'll want a risk contingency buffer - ask yourself how confident you really are in those direct cost numbers.
+These factors typically add 30-50% to your base estimate, so they're not something you can brush off.

 5